-bsearch searches the array base for the specified {key} and returns a pointer to the first entry that matches or null if no match.
-The array should have num elements of size bytes and be sorted by the same algorithm as the compare function calloc calloc allocates space for an array of nmemb objects, each of whose size is size.
-The space is initialized to all zero bits.
+bsearch searches the array base for the specified key and returns a pointer to the first entry that matches or null if no match.
+The array should have num elements of size bytes and be sorted by the same algorithm as the compare function.